-Maybe you recognize her from the London Summer Olympics, where her team was awarded the bronze medal for Women’s Soccer.
+Maybe you recognize her from the London Summer Olympics, where Lauren Sesselmann and her team were awarded the bronze medal for Women’s Soccer.
 Or, perhaps from her team’s championship at the 2011 Pan American Games.
 Maybe the 2015 FIFA World Cup.

 But beyond her spectacular achievements on the field, it is who she is and what she stands for that makes her a superstar off the field as well.
 I had the chance to sit down with Lauren, and, after a wonderful lunch, she became more than an Olympic athlete to me.
 She became a friend.

 Like most soccer players, she started young.
 It wasn’t until high school that the excitement of big stadium games served as the impetus for her decision to pursue soccer as a career.
 This prompted unprecedented commitment, including a two hour commute to practice everyday, so she could play on the best team in the state (Wisconsin).

 She then played collegiately at Purdue, and accredits her ardent self-belief to the success of her college career.
 She went on to play semi pro, while working for IBM – truly a woman who can do it all, pushing the frontier in tech and pushing her physical limits.